bcgov/sso-keycloak-backstage/CSS-API.md

 1. Under `CSS API Account` tab, you can find delete icon to delete your CSS API Account for that team

 ## FAQs
-### How many CSS API Accounts are permitted per team?
+### Q: How many CSS API Accounts are permitted per team?
-- Only one CSS API Account is permitted per team
+A: Only one CSS API Account is permitted per team

-### Can I use my CSS API Account to manage other team's integrations?
+### Q: Can I use my CSS API Account to manage other team's integrations?
-- No, your CSS API Account is used only to manage your team's integrations
+A: No, your CSS API Account is used only to manage your team's integrations

-### Can I use my CSS API Account to manage all my team's integrations in silver and gold clusters?
+### Q: Can I use my CSS API Account to manage all my team's integrations in silver and gold clusters?
-- No, your CSS API Account is used only to manage your team's gold integrations
+A: No, your CSS API Account is used only to manage your team's gold integrations

-### Do I need to delete CSS API Account before deleting a team?
+### Q: Do I need to delete CSS API Account before deleting a team?
-- When the team is deleted, the associated CSS API Account gets deleted automatically
+A: When the team is deleted, the associated CSS API Account gets deleted automatically

-### Do I need to create an integration before requesting CSS API Account?
+### Q: Do I need to create an integration before requesting CSS API Account?
-- You can request CSS API Account even if there are no integrations associated with your team
+A: You can request CSS API Account even if there are no integrations associated with your team